Required Courses for Screenwriting Minor (9 Courses)

 Prerequisites: ENTM101, ENTM200

-Please see the University Catalog for the most up to date information.
+Please note that course descriptions and minor requirements are subject to change.
+Please see the Registrar’s office for the most up to date information.